 EYFS Intent (taken from the School Self Evaluation)

-Overall planning is engaging and ensures children are engaged in their learning.
-There is a thread throughout all of the EYFS curriculum that ensures core subjects are constantly revisited and become a strength.
-In particular, staff are acutely aware of the children’s needs in phonics and early reading and children progress well in these areas as a result.
+Planning scrutiny and observations show overall planning is thorough and ensures children are engaged in their learning.
+There is a thread throughout all of the EYFS curriculum that ensures the Prime and Specific Areas are regularly revisited and become a strength.
+In particular, staff are acutely aware of the children’s needs in phonics, early reading, communication and language, PSED and physical development and children progress well in these areas as a result.
 In particular, the staff are able to utilise the mixed year group make-up of the class and are able to stretch and challenge children by teaching in small groups relative to their ability and targets.

 The close link with the key stage one class enables the staff to challenge the children’s learning and ensure that expectations are even higher.
 As a result, transition into year one is seamless and the children have little difficulty building on their well-established learning routines and high expectations.